 Nature of Program

 Our counseling psychology program is administered collaboratively by the Department of Psychology and the Department of Counseling, Higher Education, and Special Education.
-The collaborative program is designed to enable students to become (a) psychologists who are trained in general psychology as a behavioral science, (b) competent in conducting research on a wide variety of psychological problems, and (c) competent in providing effective counseling.
-At all levels, our curriculum provides an integration of general psychology, research participation, and counselor training.
+The collaborative program is designed to enable students to become (a) psychologists who are trained in general psychology as behavioral science, (b) competent in conducting research on a wide variety of psychological problems, and (c) competent in providing effective counseling.
+At all levels, our curriculum provides integration of general psychology, research participation, and counselor training.
 There is a strong expectation throughout the program for students to be active in research.
-Those interested primarily in professional training, as opposed to scientist-practitioner training, may wish to consider programs offering the professional doctorate degree (PsyD).
+Those interested primarily in professional training, as opposed to scientist-practitioner training, may wish to consider programs offering a professional doctorate degree (PsyD).
 Our program is approved by the American Psychological Association (APA); graduates of the program are eligible for certification and licensing examinations as psychologists.

 Curriculum and Requirements